terran6/terra-python-tutorial/README.md

 ## Signing and Sending Transactions

 After initializing your LCDClient and wallet, you may try to carry out a simple transfer of funds.
 This involves initializing the addresses of your sender and receiver wallets, setting the relevant parameters to carry out the transaction, and creating, signing and finally sending the request to the node for execution.
-In this simple example, we will be sending 1 Luna, the native token of Terra, from our previously initialized wallet to another testing wallet.
+In this simple example, we will be sending 1 Luna, the native token of Terra, from our previously initialized wallet to another testing wallet, test2.
 In this case, we decided to pay the fee associated with processing our trasaction with our TerraUSD (UST) assets, as specified in the `fee_denoms` parameter.

 ```python
 from terra_sdk.client.lcd.api.tx import CreateTxOptions